FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 ```

 Thus, the drift, or in this case the mean energy input rate by the stochastic forcing, is
-precisely determined from the spatial correlation of the forcing.
-Let us denote the drift as:
+precisely determined from the spatial correlation of the forcing, ``Q``.
+Let us denote the
+drift as:

 ```math
 \varepsilon \equiv \int \frac{\mathrm{d}^2 \bm{k}}{(2\pi)^2} \frac{\widehat{Q}(\bm{k})}{2 |\bm{k}|^2} . \tag{7}